scalatra/scalatra-website/getting-started/first-steps.md

   <dd>
     Used for publishing.
     Should be the reverse of a domain name you control.
-    If you don't own a domain, `com.github.username` is a popular choice.
+    If you don't own a domain, <code>com.github.username</code> is a popular choice.
   </dd>
   <dt>package</dt>
   <dd>
     All Scala code belongs in a package.
-    The [Scala Style Guide](http://docs.scala-lang.org/style/naming-conventions.html#packages) recommends that your packages start with your organization.
+    The <a href="http://docs.scala-lang.org/style/naming-conventions.html#packages">Scala Style Guide<a> recommends that your packages start with your organization.
     This convention is used across multiple JVM languages and gives your project a globally unique namespace.
   </dd>